zendesk/setup-check-codeowners/Usage.md

 You can also get the output as json with `--json`.

-The remaining options control which checks run: for the full set, use `--brute-force --check-unowned --strict`.
+The remaining options control which checks run: for the full set, use `--find-no-matches --check-unowned --strict`.

 See [Errors and warnings](#errors-and-warnings) for a description of the checks that are run.